 If your study load goes below 75% and you didn’t have a choice, you may stay on Austudy.
 You’ll need to:

 - give us a letter from your academic registrar or similar that includes 1 of the reasons above, and

 - keep a study load of at least 66%

-If your study load falls because of the institution’s academic or vocational decision, we can only keep your payments going for half the academic year.
+Your study load may reduce because of an academic or vocational decision from your institution.
+In this case, we can only keep your payments going for half the academic year.
 After this you’ll need a study load of at least 75% to stay on Austudy.

 Austudy students with disability